Hannah Diamond: Visual artistry

 In 2020, Diamond took over a creative director position for UK alt-pop band Sundara Karma.
-Along with the band's frontman Oscar Pollock, she co-directed the music video for their single "Kill Me", as well as made a series of promotional graphics, including the single artwork.
-Shots from their visual collaboration were also featured on the DIY Magazine cover in 2019.
+Along with the band's frontman Oscar Pollock, she co-directed the music video for their single "Kill Me", In addition to making a series of promotional graphics, including the single artwork.
+Shots from their visual collaboration were featured on the cover of DIY magazine in 2019.